What is asset allocation?

 Drilling down further

 All investors are different, and as with everything, there are personal preferences that come into play when undertaking investment portfolio management.
 For example, in the shares segment of your portfolio, how much should be held in large companies, medium-sized companies, or smaller companies?
-Similarly, should they be focussed on dividends (income) or more growth-orientated?
+Similarly, should they be focused on dividends (income) or more growth-orientated?
 Finally, should they be UK companies or overseas?

 Rebalancing your assets